arhantalwar/JIT_CUP/README.md

 $ ./main CURRENT_ROUND_NUM OPPONENT_PLAYER_PREVIOUS_ROUND_INPUT
 ```

+### Tournament Type

+This Tournament will be of a round robin type.
+Each players bot will compete again all other players bots.
+In the end one who's bot scores more points shall cease the day.

 ### Example:

 Now you can get as creative you want, Store the info of what the other player had said in a file and read it after maybe 10 rounds